 Pension in the USA: terms, amounts and facts you need to know

-Social security is not a very clear program.
-In fact, the 2019 survey found that people aged 50 and over thought they could receive full Social Security benefits at an average of 63 years old.
-Why is this not so and what other nuances exist, the publication said Money Talks News.
+Social Security is a confusing program.
+In fact, a 2019 survey found that people age 50 and older thought they could receive full Social Security benefits at age 63 on average.
+Why this is not so and what other nuances exist, the publication said Money Talks News.

 About 21% of married couples receiving social security benefits and about 45% of unmarried couples rely on social security for 90% or more of their income.